balxor/dev-null/local-llm-evaluation.md

 The evaluation includes qualitative analysis across six CTF and penetration-testing style task categories, followed by warm-state performance measurements using an Ollama OpenAI-compatible endpoint.

-The results indicate that `ravenx-redteam` provides stronger generation stability and better security-task structure for assessment-oriented work. `qwythos-general` is more appropriate as a lightweight daily assistant for OpenCode-style engineering workflows, but the tested profile showed instability on exploit-heavy prompts.
+The results indicate that `ravenx-redteam` provides stronger generation stability and better security-task structure for assessment-oriented work. `qwythos-general` is more appropriate as a lightweight daily assistant for local agent style engineering workflows, but the tested profile showed instability on exploit-heavy prompts.

 The report does not treat any model output as operational evidence.
 Payloads and exploit steps are classified as candidate outputs unless validated through local execution, binary inspection, or runtime testing.